 Black rats were introduced to Anacapa Island prior to 1940s and had since been preying on the eggs of seabirds and young chicks.
 This led to a dramatic decline in both the number and range of seabird species on Anacapa Island.

 Bell worked with the Island Conservation and Ecology Group (ICEG) in conjunction with government, naturalist and environmental groups to help rectify the situation.
 The island has extensive steep cliffs, making placement of bait into the territory of every rat exceptionally difficult.
 The bait was therefore formulated to be able to be applied from a hopper suspended under a helicopter.
 Bell developed a specific rodenticide tailored to control the rats while addressing the environmental concerns within the island's unique habitat.

 The resulting bait was attractive to black rats but unappealing in color, shape and size to non-target species.
 It also decomposed quickly, ensuring that no active ingredients remained in the ecosystem after the project ended.
-And, it was durable enough for aerial application yet sized to minimize drifting.
+It was also durable enough for aerial application yet sized to minimize drifting.

-Phase I, application of bait to East Anacapa Island, was completed in December 2001 and Phase II, treatment of Middle and West Anacapa, was completed in fall 2002.
+Phase I, application of bait to East Anacapa Island, was completed in December 2001.
+Then Phase II, treatment of Middle and West Anacapa, was completed in the fall of 2002.